NCAS-CMS/cfa-conventions/source/cfa.md

 An aggregated data variable and an aggregated coordinate variable in the same dataset.
-There are two external netCDF files, each of which contains a fragment for each aggregated variable.
-The aggregation definition variables for each aggregated variable are stored in different groups (`aggregation_temp` and `aggregation_time`), but the `file` terms of the **`aggregated_data`** attributes refer to a variable in the root group that stores the external file names that
+There are two external netCDF files, each of which contains a fragment for each aggregation variable.
+The aggregation definition variables for each aggregation variable are stored in different groups (`aggregation_temp` and `aggregation_time`), but the `file` terms of the **`aggregated_data`** attributes refer to a variable in the root group that stores the external file names that